GrahamCobb/dlna-media-archive/README.md

 Options:

   -e, --execute <command>       Command to execute.
 The URL for the content will be provided as the only argument.
+  -T, --title[=option-name]     Include an option to provide the title in the command executed.
+Default option is "--title".
   -L, --log <log-file>          Log which tracks were played when.
   -l, --append-log <log-file>   Same as --log but append to log file.
   -n, --dry-run			Do not actually play files or create playlist, just print messages -o, --output <file>           Do not execute commands, write the commands (or playlist) to the named file -p, --playlist                Do not issue commands, just write the URLs as playlist.
+  -P, --extended-playlist       Do not issue commands, write the URLs as an extended playlist.
   -R, --resume[=<file>]         Restart playing with the item interrupted last time.
   -S, --save[=<file>]           Save the id of the object being played to allow resume next time.
   -v, --verbose[=N]		Increment or set verbosity level (0 - quiet, 1 - info, 2 - progress, 3 - debug)